replicate/keepsake/python/README.md

 Any contributions must be formatted with [Black](https://github.com/psf/black).
 The best thing is to set up your editor to automatically format code, but you can also do it manually by running:

     $ make fmt

+## Vendoring libraries

+We vendor the few Python libraries we depend on to avoid dependency hell.
+We use [vendoring](https://pypi.org/project/vendoring/), the same tool used by pip.

+The vendored packages are defined in `replicate/_vendor/vendor.txt`.
+If you add/change anything in there, run this to update the vendored libraries:

+    make vendor